 Acne And Oil Congestion: The Causes And Most Effective TreatmentsSeptember 14, 2020

 It all starts with the sebaceous glands, which produce your skin’s natural oils, called sebum.
-Hormonal changes in the body overstimulate the sebaceous glands, causing them to overproduce.
+Hormonal changes in the body can overstimulate the sebaceous glands, causing them to overproduce.

-Excessive oils build up and block pores or get trapped underneath the skin.
+Excessive oils can build up and block the pores or get trapped underneath the skin.
 This results in bacterial and fungal infection in the skin which causes redness, inflammation, pimples and cysts.
 Oftentimes, cysts collapse and spread infected material under the skin, causing the acne itself to spread.

 As your skin heals, it sometimes contracts inward or becomes tethered, which forms pitted acne scars.

 How do you manage acne and oil congestion?